 Although many conflicts can be resolved with the assistance of lay conciliators, some disputes are so complex that they require the involvement of well-trained professionals.
-The Christian Conciliation Service has no control over persons or organizations that use these conciliation procedures outside of its direct administration, and cannot be responsible for the services they provide.
+The Christian Conciliation Service has no control over persons or organizations that use these conciliation procedures outside of its direct administration and cannot be responsible for the services they provide.
 For these reasons, when parties select their own conciliators, they should carefully consider the training and experience of the individuals who may serve them.
+This is especially important in cases involving complex legal issues, emotional trauma, power imbalances or abuse (physical, emotional, sexual, child, elder, spiritual, etc.), which require the involvement of conciliators or other professionals who are qualified to deal with these types of issues.
 The term "Christian conciliator" is a generic term that can be used by anyone and does not necessarily indicate that a person is affiliated with the Christian Conciliation Service.